 - Always look at the material label to confirm that you are buying bamboo lyocell or CleanBamboo.
 In the United States, by law, manufacturers can’t simply mark their products as “100% bamboo.”
 They have to specify if it’s “bamboo rayon/viscose”, “bamboo linen” or “bamboo lyocell”.
 In Australia, the regulation is looser, so if the label says “100% bamboo,” ask the manufacturer what exactly it is.
 Bamboo lyocell and bamboo linen are the more eco-friendly choices.

 - We do not recommend bamboo blends as it’s not as sustainable as the three other types of bamboo fabrics.

-- Many manufacturers offer a trial period, this is a great option for those who want to feel the fabric and make sure the color matches your decor before committing to buying it.
-We offer a 30-night risk-free sleep trial on bedding items—sheet sets, duvet covers, fitted sheets, flat sheets, pillowcases and crib sheets—that are not on final sale.
-The 30 Night Sleep Trial applies to the customer’s first bedding purchase.
+- Many manufacturers offer a trial period, this is a great option for those who want to feel the fabric and make sure the color matches your decor before committing.
+We offer a 30-night risk-free sleep trial on eligible bedding items.

 Bamboo is a magical plant.
 It is effective at reducing greenhouse gases and it can morph into many types of products.
 However, the production process of bamboo beddings will determine the carbon footprint and toxicity of the final product.

 Did you also know that not all comforters are created equal?
-Down alternatives are gaining popularity and helping to save the planet.
+Down alternatives are gaining popularity as a more sustainable option.